There are some similarities between math and life that you probably never thought about.

 As you might already know, math will test your will.
 I can recall many moments in school where I’d erase and cross off failed attempts at solving problems.
 Papers would get tossed, and profanities yelled out.
 Remember when I said losing your marbles is part of the process?

 Ideas will fail.
 You will fail.
 There will be days when things just don’t go your way.
 But it’s days like these that separate the mediocre from the extraordinary.
-While the mediocre give up, the extraordinary go into hyperdrive and [Usain] Bolt passed their competition.
+While the mediocre give up, the extraordinary go into hyperdrive and

 5. Math and Life Are Both Unselfish